 Magnesium (Mg) is a vital macromineral, and it is becoming increasingly recommended by veterinarians for

 various treatments in the horse.
 Because one of the clinical signs of magnesium deficiency is nervousness, it

 is added to many calming supplements.
-Magnesium helps protect against inflammation and free radical damage.
+Magnesium helps support a normal inflammatory response.

 Magnesium may play a role in insulin resistance and equine metabolic syndrome.
 Within the muscle calcium